gdltorre/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 **The problem with the code**

-The first problem with the given implementation is that the link it considers is whatever is inside of the parentheses and because of this it omits whatever is before it and after it.
+The problem with the given implementation is that the link it returns is whatever is inside of the parentheses and because of this it omits whatever is before it and after them.
 Because of this "my_" is omitted from the link output.
 ![IMAGE](SS8.PNG)